NCEA Level 3 Visual Arts Photography

-Permission is needed from Ms Dwyer for students who have not taken Year 12 Photography, as essential skills are covered in this course which are necessary to pursue a course of study in Year 13.
+Open entry.
+Students who have not taken Level 2 Photography will need to put in extra time in Term 1 to catch up on essential skills covered in the Year 12 course.
 Where a Level 2 Visual Arts External Standard has been attempted and not achieved, entry is at the discretion of the HOD.

 Contributions and Equipment/Stationery

-There is a cost of $52 which contributes toward basic materials and folio boards.
-Students will also need their own digital SLR camera, an SD card, USB storage and an A3 clearfile folder.
+There is a cost of $44 which contributes toward basic materials and folio boards.
+Students will also need their own digital SLR or mirrorless camera, an SD card, USB storage and an A3 clearfile folder.
 Either a 1 TB external storage device or laptop is ideal.
 Students will need to purchase their own photographic paper available through the school; allow $70 for this over the year.

 This course is eligible for subject endorsement.

 Externally Assessed Credits: 14 credits.